lawrencebensaid/flutterui-modifiers/README.md

 # FlutterUI Modifiers

-A collection of declarative widget modifiers to make your Flutter code shorter and linear.
+FlutterUI Modifiers is a collection of declarative widget modifiers to make your Flutter code shorter and linear.

 Modern tools like Jetpack Compose and SwiftUI use modifiers to make code easy to write and understand.